-The Student Alert Notice notifies Chairs, the Vice President of Student Affairs, the Academic Advising Coordinator, and the student, to a wide range of concerns about a student at the first signs of concern.
+The Student Alert Notice notifies Chairs, Vice President of Student Affairs, Academic Advising Coordinator, and student about a wide range of concerns about a student at the first signs of concern.
 The Student Alert Notice helps the college mobilize appropriate support as quickly as possible.
 Students are also encouraged to contact the faculty and take steps to remedy the issue.